 - Click Save

-You will receive Phone number Valli date Successfully.
+You will receive the Phone number Valli date Successfully.

 Now you can proceed further.